To request a VM, please send an e-mail to irb[at]uni-paderborn.de

 Attention: There is no centralised backup of the virtual machines!

 If a VM is to be used productively and not just for test purposes, you should always ensure automated backups of your VM data.
-The IBM Spectrum Protect Service (Tivoli), which RWTH Aachen University operates centrally for Paderborn University, is a good option here.
-Information on this can be found at the IMT, which manages this backup service.
+The Commvault backup service, which we will setup for you on request, is a good option here.
+This service is operated by RWTH Aachen University for Paderborn University, further Information on this can be found at the ZIM.

 Archiving